Master’s in Counseling Degrees in California – Explore Online and On-Campus Options

 info SPONSORED

-Education and Other Requirements for Counseling Licensure in California
+Education and other requirements for counseling licensure in California

-In order to become a counselor in California, there are several common requirements you must meet.
+In order to become a licensed counselor in California, there are several requirements you must meet.
 Below is a general overview of the education and steps required.
 It is highly encouraged that you also carefully review the information listed on the Board of Behavioral Sciences’ (BBS) website for LPCC requirements.

 3. Undergo Live Scan fingerprinting, a criminal background check, and pass the California Law and Ethics Exam.

-5. Obtain official licensure as an LPCC.
+5. Apply for official licensure as an LPCC.

 Aspiring LPCCs who are licensed in other states will need to have their education and supervised experience approved by the BBS before they are eligible to take the California LPCC Law and Ethics Exam and the NCMHCE, if they have not already passed it.
-This information is included in the BBS Guide to LPCC Out-of-State Applicant Requirement (PDF, 705 KB).
+This information is included in the BBS Guide to LPCC Out-of-State Applicant Requirements (PDF, 705 KB).
 For both in-state and out-of-state applicants, all these requirements must be met in order to be eligible to obtain your official LPCC license.

-Salary and Career Outlook for Counselors in California
+Salary and career outlook for counselors in California

 Find below a few questions and detailed answers covering counselor education and employment in California.